 Aluminum foil and saran wrap help you keep your food fresher longer… and can be a total pain in the you-know-what to store in your cabinets.

 Rather than trying to figure out how to shoehorn those long boxes into your short kitchen drawers — or worse, letting the rolls wander around inside as you drive, getting loose, dirty, and disheveled — try this brilliant and simple hack from The Kitchen.
-After all, in the digital age, when’s the last time you used a magazine file for actual magazines?
+After all, in the digital age, when was the last time you used a magazine file for actual magazines?

 #17 – Another idea: mount them!